lowrycode/ski-arise-project/README.md

 ## Backend

 In reality, a backend system would be needed to allow for
-- form information to be sent via a POST request (currently the GET method is used to make it suitable for deploying on Github)
+- form information to be sent via a POST request (currently the GET method is used to make it suitable for deploying with Github Pages)
 - customer information to be stored in a secure database

+This also allows for HTML to be generated dynamically from backend data (e.g. through Flask).
+This approach would make the code much more scalable and easier to maintain.

 ## Additional Content